• About

 23 Friday Sep 2016

-Posted by Julia Monroe in All Sparkled Up, encouragement, Inspirational, nature
+Posted All Sparkled Up, encouragement, Inspirational, nature

 The Hawk family lived in the trees in our backyard for over a decade.
 I never paid attention to them until 2014.
 During 2014, my recovery from spinal surgery meant most days were spent dealing with pain.
 So getting outside was still a big deal for me.
 And all that un-busyness gave me more time to notice details.
 Like the incessant squawking from little birds.